meltano/meltano/docs/src/docs/README.md

 We're also building the future of Meltano as a DataOps platform by adding native environments, improving monitoring and observability with the tool, and by making deployment as easy as possible.
 Underpinning all of this will be a focus on improving the developer experience by enhancing our documentation.

-* Decentralized Management of MeltanoHub Connectors - [Epic](https://gitlab.com/groups/meltano/-/epics/105) & [Issue](https://gitlab.com/meltano/meta/-/issues/73)
+* Add Fast Sync / `BATCH` Messages to Meltano SDK - [Epic](https://gitlab.com/groups/meltano/-/epics/114)
-* Easy deployment of Meltano for local and production development - [Epic](https://gitlab.com/groups/meltano/-/epics/79)
+* Easy deployment of Meltano for production development - [Epic](https://gitlab.com/groups/meltano/-/epics/79)
 * Release v1.0 of Meltano SDK - [Epic](https://gitlab.com/groups/meltano/-/epics/121)
 * Documentation Overhaul - [Epic](https://gitlab.com/groups/meltano/-/epics/81)
 * Support non-Python plugins - [Issue](https://gitlab.com/meltano/meltano/-/issues/2205)